Albert Anastasia: Castellammarese War

-In early 1931, the Castellammarese War broke out between Joe Masseria and Salvatore Maranzano.
-In a secret deal with Maranzano, Luciano agreed to engineer the death of his boss, Masseria, in return for receiving Masseria's rackets and becoming Maranzano's second-in-command.
-On April 15, 1931, Luciano had lured Masseria to a meeting where he was murdered at a restaurant called Nuova Villa Tammaro on Coney Island.
-While they played cards, Luciano allegedly excused himself to the bathroom, with the gunmen reportedly being Anastasia, Vito Genovese, Joe Adonis, and Benjamin "Bugsy" Siegel; Ciro "The Artichoke King" Terranova drove the getaway car, but legend has it that he was too shaken up to drive away and had to be shoved out of the driver's seat by Siegel.
+In early 1931, the Castellammarese War broke out between Masseria and Salvatore Maranzano.
+In a secret deal with Maranzano, Luciano agreed to engineer the death of his boss, Masseria, in exchange for receiving Masseria's rackets and becoming Maranzano's second-in-command.
+On April 15, Luciano lured Masseria to a meeting at the Nuova Villa Tammaro restaurant on Coney Island, where he was murdered.
+While the two men played cards, Luciano allegedly excused himself to the bathroom.
+Anastasia and other gunmen—reportedly Adonis, Genovese and Benjamin "Bugsy" Siegel—then shot Masseria to death.
+Ciro "The Artichoke King" Terranova drove the getaway car; legend has it that he was too shaken up to drive away and Siegel had to shove him out of the driver's seat.
 Luciano took over Masseria's family, with Genovese as his underboss.

-In September 1931, Luciano and Genovese planned the murder of Salvatore Maranzano.
-Luciano had received word that Maranzano was planning to kill him and Genovese, and prepared a hit team to kill Maranzano first.
-On September 10, 1931, when Maranzano summoned Luciano, Genovese, and Frank Costello to a meeting at his office, they knew Maranzano would kill them there.
-Instead, Luciano sent to Maranzano's office four Jewish gangsters whose faces were unknown to Maranzano's people.
-They had been secured with the aid of Lansky and Siegel.
-With the National Crime Syndicate already created by Luciano since 1929, after the death of Maranzano he also subsequently created The Commission to serve as the governing body for organized crime.
-The Syndicate was meant to serve as a deliberative body to solve disputes, carve up and distribute territories, and regulate lucrative illegal activities such as racketeering, gambling, and bootlegging (which came to a close with the repeal of Prohibition in 1933).

 In 1932, Anastasia was indicted on charges of murdering another man with an ice pick, but the case was dropped due to lack of witnesses.
 The following year, he was charged with killing a man who worked in a laundry; again, there were no witnesses willing to testify.